The various UOW environment policies, procedures, plans and reports are provided below.

 Waste Action Plan

-A Waste Action Plan has been developed during 2015 that identifies the focus for actions to be conducted over the next three years.
+A Waste Action Plan has been developed that identifies the focus for actions to be conducted.

 envirolaw is a web-based information service that summarises UOW's environmental duties.
 It lists sources of environmental due diligence requirements, including individual Australian Standards and EPA Publications.
 All duties are given in sufficient detail that they can be used directly as audit criteria or for training or preparing work instructions.
 Envirolaw is indexed and can be used as a useful reference source for managers and environmental specialists.